4d/docs/website/translated_docs/es/ViewPro/method-list.md

 In *rangeObj*, pass a range of cells where the border style will be applied.
 If the *rangeObj* contains multiple cells, borders applied with `VP SET BORDER` will be applied to the *rangeObj* as a whole (as opposed to the [`VP SET CELL STYLE`](#vp-set-cell-style) command which applies borders to each cell of the *rangeObj*).
 If a style sheet has already been applied, `VP SET BORDER` will override the previously applied border settings for the *rangeObj*.

 The *borderStyleObj* parameter allows you to define the style for the lines of the border.
-The *borderStyleObj* supports the following properties:
+El *borderStyleObj* soporta las siguientes propiedades:

 | Propiedad | Tipo    | Descripción                                      | Valores posibles                                                                                                                                                                                                                                                                                                                                                             |
 | --------- | ------- | ------------------------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |